How to Protect Your Fine Jewelry During Exercise, Travel & Daily Life

 1. Remove all jewelry 5 minutes before activity

-2. Store in secure location (locker, gym bag inner pocket, home)
+2. Store in a secure location (locker, gym bag inner pocket, or at home)

 3. Switch to silicone ring if desired

-4. Never leave jewelry in open gym bag or unsecured area
+4. Never leave jewelry in an open gym bag or unsecured area

 1. Wash and dry hands thoroughly before putting jewelry back on